DaneHarrison/Static-resume/README.md

 7. Navigate to a directory to store your code

-8. Type the following into the command line: git clone **link**, note that **link** should be replaced by the content we copied in *step 5*
+8. Type the following into the command line: `git clone link`, note that **link** should be replaced by the content we copied in *step 5*

 ### Configuring Hugo
-9. Naviage [here](https://go.dev/doc/install), although we will not need this resource, by clicking on download, the name of the file infroms us of our computer's architecture
+9. Navigate to [Go's download page](https://go.dev/doc/install).
+Although it will not be needed, by clicking on download, the name of the file informs us of our computer's architecture

-10. Navigate [here](https://github.com/gohugoio/hugo/releases) to find the most recent release of Hugo under *assets*.
+10. Navigate to [Hugo's download page](https://github.com/gohugoio/hugo/releases) and find the most recent release of Hugo under *assets*.
 The release we choose will match your computer's operating system and architecture, which we discovered in *step 9*

 11. Copy the path of wherever the downloaded and extracted content is on your system